-- Make it easy for customers to share perspectives through social media-based contests, incenting them to share ideas, register complaints, and react to new ideas.
+- Make it easy for customers to share perspectives through social media-based contests.
+Incent them them to share ideas, register complaints, and react to new ideas.

-2. Talk with Lead Users - This Monday's post discussed a market research strategy we use to talk in-depth with customers and industry experts on the forefront of strategic thinking and implementation.
+We use a market research strategy that focuses on talking in-depth with customers and industry experts who are on the forefront of strategic thinking and implementation.
 These discussions with people 3 to 5 years ahead of everyone else in an industry help identify what will keep you ahead of the rest of the market.

-If you have time, click on the links for these six ideas to get a little more strategic background on how to adapt and implement them to better anticipate (and not simply react to) your customers' needs with innovative business ideas. - Mike Brown
+The links within each of these ideas lead to more strategic background on how to adapt and implement strategies that better anticipate (and don't simply react to) your customers' needs.

 The Brainzooming Group helps make smart organizations more successful by rapidly expanding their strategic options and creating innovative plans they can efficiently implement.
 Email us at firstname.lastname@example.org or call us at 816-509-5320 to learn how we can help you enhance your strategy and implementation efforts.